Irtaza2009/adobe-wakatime/README.md

 npm run build:cep
 ```

-This command will compile both the UXP and CEP.
-The generated files will be packaged into a `zip` file located in the `release` folder as `wakatime-adobe-uxp` and `wakatime-adobe-cep`.
+This command will compile the CEP.
+The generated files will be packaged into a `zip` file located in the `release` folder as `wakatime-adobe-cep`.
 Code optimizations will be applied and some debugging files removed.

 > **Warning**
 > Sometimes Typescript loses track of [CSInterface library](./plugin/lib/CSInterface.js).
 To fix any errors, copy the file from `plugin/lib/CSInterface.js` to the `src` folder.